sdercolin/vlabeler/README.md

 1. Click `New project...`
 2. Select a folder containing your sample files as `Sample Directory`
-3. Change `Project location` and `Project name` if you would like
+3. Change `Project name` if you would like
-4. Change `Cache directory` if you would like to save the cache files (rendered images, processed wav files, etc.) somewhere else
+4. Select a labeler, see [Scenarios](#scenarios) for which labeler to use
-5. Select a labeler, see [Scenarios](#scenarios) for which labeler to use
+5. Select a way that your project is created. `Default` is suitable for most cases
-6. Select a template generator if you don't have an existing label file
+6. If you want to import a single file as input, select `File` and set the file path.
+This option is not allowed with some labelers
-7. If you want to edit an existing label file, choose an input file and its encoding
+7. If you want to generate templates with a plugin, select `Template generator` and setup the plugin
-8. Check the settings of the labeler and the template generator you selected
+8. Click `Finish` and start editing
-9. Click `OK` and start editing
+9. Click `Export` in the menu to get the edited label file

-10. Click `Export` in the menu to get the edited label file
+There are more settings folded as `Advanced settings`, or provided by the labelers/plugins, please check them out if you need more customization.

 ## Available keyboard/mouse actions